Clarifai/clarifai-ios/README.md

 ## Next steps
 Feel free to use this project as a base for building your app.
 Alternately, you can copy `ClarifaiClient.h` and `ClarifaiClient.m` into a new project.
-Example usage of ClarifaiClient can be found in `RecognitionViewController.m`.
 Have fun!